dasarpai/old.dasarpai.github.io/_dsblog/2023-02-01-Cost-Functions-and-Optimizers-in-Machine-Learning.md

 - Focal Loss: adds a term that modulates the cross-entropy loss based on the prediction confidence, which can improve the performance of the model on the hard examples.

+## Cost Function for Text Genration
-## Can you tell what different loss functions are available to update the parameters during learning in Text Generation models?
+Can you tell what different loss functions are available to update the parameters during learning in Text Generation models?

 In text generation models, various loss functions are used to update the model's parameters and improve performance.
 The choice of loss function depends on the model architecture and the specific text generation task.
 Here are some common loss functions used in text generation: